nicholas-long/environment/zet/20230905184854/README.md

 fi
 echo $installprog

+function install_it {
-if which fzf >/dev/null ; then
+  if ! which $1 >/dev/null ; then
+    echo Installing $1 from $2
+    sudo $installprog $2
+  else
+    echo $1 is installed
+  fi
+}

-  $installprog fzf
+install_it fzf fzf
+install_it realpath coreutils
+install_it realpath realpath # if debian or ubuntu install realpath as well? install_it realpath coreutils

+if ! which nvim >/dev/null; then
+  echo no neovim
+  install_it vim vim
+else
+  echo neovim is installed
 fi
 ```

 ` zet/20230905184854/README.md `